Trump’s attacks on vote counts seem to follow an authoritarian playbook

 Now trailing Biden in electoral college votes, Trump has claimed baselessly that delays in counting outstanding ballots represent an attempt to steal the election.
 His campaign is arguing to stop counts in some states where additional ballots seem likely to benefit Biden but to keep it going or recount ballots in others where Trump might make up ground.

 Ahead of the election, Trump insisted that the results must be known on Election Day for fear of “fraud.”
-Now advisers such as former counselor Kellyanne Conway argue there is no rush to “count every legal vote” in some states.
+Now allies such as former counselor Kellyanne Conway argue there is no rush to “count every legal vote” in some states.

 “All of the recent Biden claimed States will be legally challenged by us for Voter Fraud and State Election Fraud,” Trump tweeted Thursday.